|62U.02||PAYMENT RESTRUCTURING; QUALITY INCENTIVE PAYMENTS.|

-(a) By no later than 12 months after the commissioner publishes the information in subdivision 3, paragraph (e):
+(a) For product renewals or for new products that are offered, after 12 months have elapsed from publication by the commissioner of the information in subdivision 3, paragraph (e):

 (1) the commissioner of management and budget shall use the information and methods developed under subdivision 3 to strengthen incentives for members of the state employee group insurance program to use high-quality, low-cost providers;

 (2) all political subdivisions, as defined in section 13.02, subdivision 11, that offer health benefits to their employees must offer plans that differentiate providers on their cost and quality performance and create incentives for members to use better-performing providers;